Take our free CIR health check

 - Statement as to whether there is a reactivation of interest and if so detail on how it is allocated.

-A reporting company needs to be appointed by a majority of eligible companies (those in the charge to UK corporation tax and not dormant throughout the period).
-This must generally be within six months of the period end, although commencement provisions may extend this to 31 March 2018.
+Once you (or HMRC) have decided that returns are appropriate, a ‘reporting company’ needs to be appointed by a majority of eligible companies in the group (ie those in the charge to UK corporation tax and not dormant throughout the period).
+This must generally be within 12 months of the period end for which a return is appropriate.
+If you have missed the deadline it is possible to ask HMRC to appoint a company for the group, although there is no onus on HMRC to agree to this.

 The reporting company must notify the eligible companies (and the ultimate parent company) that it has been appointed.
 The reporting company will be granted statutory powers to require the relevant data to complete a return from other UK group companies.